freenas/freenas-docs/userguide/snippets/alertevents.rst

 * a S.M.A.R.T. error occurs

+#ifdef truenas

+* the system dataset does not reside on the boot pool

+#endif truenas

 * the system is unable to bind to the :guilabel:`WebGUI IPv4 Address` set in
   :menuselection:`System --> General`